DarthParametric/KOTOR_GIT_Data_Output_for_Max/README.md

 MAX Z ORIENTATION (in °): 112.5
 ===================================================
 ```
-Additionally, this script now also converts the orientation field for static cameras, which defines the camera's Z rotation (X rotation is defined in the Pitch field, already in degrees):
+Additionally, this script now also converts the orientation field for static cameras, which defines the camera's Z rotation (X rotation is defined in the camera struct's Pitch field, already in degrees):

 ![](https://github.com/DarthParametric/KOTOR_GIT_Data_Output_for_Max/blob/main/img/GIT_CamOri_Converter.png?raw=true)